 Detect API endpoints across the enterprise app ecosystem.

 Identify suspicious behavior and malicious users using automated risk scoring and machine learning.

 API definition import

 Create and enforce a positive security model from OpenAPI specifications.

 Support for APIs based on REST, GraphQL, and gRPC, various authentication types, and JSON Web Tokens (JWT).

 Construct API relationship graphs and evaluate endpoint metrics.

-F5 solutions protect APIs across the entire enterprise portfolio with effective and consistent security that mitigates vulnerability exploits, bots and abuse, and risk from third-party integrations across clouds and architectures.
+F5 solutions protect APIs across the entire enterprise portfolio by continuously discovering and automatically protecting critical business logic and third-party integrations across clouds and architectures.

 A comprehensive and consistent security policy coupled with resilient ML-powered defenses allows organizations to align API security to digital strategy.
 This enables businesses to improve risk management, innovate with confidence, and streamline operations.